 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers," a comprehensive new revenue recognition standard that will supersede nearly all existing revenue recognition guidance under U.S. GAAP.
 The standard's core principle is that a company should recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services, and provides a revenue recognition framework in accordance with this principle.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016 and interim periods therein.
-On July 9, 2015, the FASB approved the deferral of the effective date by one year to December 15, 2017 for annual reporting periods beginning after that date.
+On August 12, 2015, the FASB issued ASU 2015-14, which defers the effective date of ASU 2014-09 by one year to December 15, 2017 for annual reporting periods beginning after that date and interim periods therein.
 Early adoption of the standard is permitted, but not before the original effective date of December 15, 2016.
 The Company is currently evaluating the impact that the adoption of this guidance will have on its financial statements and future operating results.